JShollaj/awesome-llm-interpretability/README.md

 1. [TransformerLens](https://github.com/neelnanda-io/TransformerLens) - A Library for Mechanistic Interpretability of Generative Language Models.
 1. [Awesome-Attention-Heads](https://github.com/IAAR-Shanghai/Awesome-Attention-Heads) - A carefully compiled list that summarizes the diverse functions of the attention heads.
 1. [ecco](https://github.com/jalammar/ecco) - A python library for exploring and explaining Natural Language Processing models using interactive visualizations.
+1. [Hyperprobe](https://github.com/Ipazia-AI/hyperprobe) - A Python library implementing a new paradigm for decoding LLM vector space into human-interpretable features

 ---